GastonZalba/wav_to_transcript/README.md

 # wav_to_transcript

-Create a transcript.txt from audio wav files to be used in [dc_tts](https://github.com/Kyubyong/dc_tts), breaking large files into small pieces and converting to the recommended format.
+Prepare audio files while creating a transcript.txt to be used in [dc_tts](https://github.com/Kyubyong/dc_tts), breaking large files into small pieces and converting to the recommended format.
 This use Google's voice recognition to prepare a basis for transcription.

 ## Requirements
 * NumPy